 Pretty much every component you could think of wanting to fine-tune (and a few you wouldn't even think of) can be tweaked and adjusted with the Aeron, so if you want to skip the cheaper options and go right to the top, the Aeron will not disappoint.

-The best thing about the Titan is that it's purpose-built for people on the larger side – both vertically and horizontally – so people that fit this category don't have to make do with a 'one-size-fits-all' solution.
+The best thing about the Titan is that there's an XL option that's purpose-built for people on the larger side – both vertically and horizontally – so people that fit this category don't have to make do with a 'one-size-fits-all' solution.
 You have plenty in the way of adjustments, including lumbar support, and the pleather is easy to clean (albeit a little sweaty at times).

-You can check out our detailed Secretlab Titan gaming chair review to get a better idea of what you're in for.
+You can check out our detailed Secretlab Titan Evo 2022 gaming chair review to get a better idea of what you're in for.

 It's not as aesthetically subtle as the other offering from Noblechairs, but if you don't mind that then it's a real winner.
 From the cross-thatched embroidery to the real leather of its namesake, if you’re looking for a no-compromises gaming throne, this is it.
 Plus, it’s surprisingly quick and easy to set up.
 And, once the set-up is complete, the Epic Real Leather is a dream to sit on – and you can customise your position however you want.
 Just do us a favour, and read the instructions while you’re setting it up.
 Synthetic leather is also an option if you want to save some money.